casdoor/casdoor-website/docs/organization/customize-theme.md

 including primary color, border radius.

 In Casdoor, the scope of theme includes global, organization, and application.

 - global: This is the default theme of Casdoor and is applied to any organization that chooses to follow the global theme.
 It can only be modified in code.

-- organization: Customize theme for the organization administrator page and the login page of the applications that follow the organization theme.
+- organization: Customize theme for the organization in organization edit page, the home page after login to that organization and  the applications that follow the organization theme take effect.

-- application: Customize theme for an application login page.
+- application: Customize theme for an application, the login page and sign up page for that application take effect.

 ##  Customize organization theme